Why are enzymes important to digestion?

 - Lactase breaks down lactose, a disaccharide, into simple sugars.
 Lactose is usually found in dairy products.

 - Lipase is responsible for the digestion of fats in food.
-Specifically, it breaks down lipids called triglycerides into free fatty acids and glycerol.
+Specifically, it breaks down triglyceride lipids into free fatty acids and glycerol.

 - Invertase catalyzes table sugar (sucrose) into glucose and fructose—two simple sugars.